Skip to content

 Jason Stolz CLTC, CRPC

-Group Long Term Care Insurance is one of the most practical ways an employer can help employees prepare for a major retirement risk that traditional health insurance does not solve.
-Most people understand the role of medical insurance, disability coverage, and basic life insurance.
-What often gets missed is the risk that arrives later in life—when a spouse, parent, or employee needs help at home, in assisted living, in memory care, or in a skilled nursing setting.
-Those costs can erode a lifetime of savings faster than most families expect, and the financial pressure often shows up at the same time caregiver stress peaks.
+Group Long Term Care Insurance is one of the most practical and highest-impact benefits an employer can offer to help employees prepare for a major retirement risk that traditional health coverage, disability insurance, and Medicare do not address.
+Most employees understand the basic role of medical insurance and perhaps disability protection.
+What consistently gets missed in workplace benefits planning — and what frequently derails retirement timelines when it arrives unmanaged — is the risk of extended care needs later in life: when a spouse, parent, or employee needs sustained help at home, in assisted living, in memory care, or in a skilled nursing facility.
+Those care costs can erode a lifetime of savings faster than most families anticipate, and the financial and emotional pressure typically collide at exactly the moment when the household is least prepared to absorb them.

-At Diversified Insurance Brokers, we help organizations evaluate group long term care options that can be offered as a voluntary benefit or as an employer-sponsored solution.
-A well-designed group program can make coverage simpler to enroll in, more accessible for employees who might not qualify individually, and easier to keep long-term because premiums can be paid through payroll deduction.
-In many cases, employees can also extend coverage to spouses and eligible family members—turning the employer benefit into a household protection plan rather than “one more checkbox” in open enrollment.
+At Diversified Insurance Brokers, we help organizations evaluate and implement group long term care solutions that can be offered as a voluntary employee-paid benefit, as an employer-subsidized program, or as a fully employer-sponsored benefit depending on the organization’s philosophy and budget.
+A well-designed group program makes coverage more accessible — particularly through simplified or guaranteed underwriting during initial enrollment windows — easier to maintain through payroll deduction, and more valuable because it addresses a risk that employees know exists but rarely take concrete steps to address on their own.
+In many designs, employees can also extend coverage to spouses and eligible family members, transforming an employer benefit into a household-level asset protection strategy rather than simply another enrollment checkbox.

 Explore Group Long Term Care Options for Your Organization